Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Construction of Dynamics

-The \(\tilde{R}\) function gives an understanding of how scaled distances can change in relation to two dimensional binary expansions.
-We use this to construct matrices which count the number of pairs of words with distance between them given by a chosen two dimensional binary expansion.
-This is then combined in Theorem\ref{count equiv} to generate a system which counts the pairs of words which are recoverable at length \(n\).
+The \(\tilde{R}\) function gives an understanding of how scaled distances can change in relation to k+1 dimensional base \(\beta\) expansions of the distance.
+We use this to construct matrices which count the number of pairs of words with a given distance between them based upon the k+1 dimensional base \(\beta\) expansion of the distance.
+As \(B_{k+1}\) is a set it could be re-ordered arbitrarily.
+This would give any constructed matrices, a dependency on the ordering of \(B_{k+1}\) for the ordering of its rows and columns.
+Therefore we define \(\mathcal{B} = ((-1,\dots,-1),\dots,(0,\dots,0),(0,\dots,0,1),\dots,(1,0,\dots,0),\dots,(1,\dots,1))\) This is the set \(B\) fixed according to the short lex order of its elements.

-The digits of \(D\) are chosen by the fair Bernoulli measure on three symbols as we are consider the push forward of the fair Bernoulli measure on the Sierpinksi triangle.
-Now we construct dynamics on \(\{0,1,-1\}^{n} \times \{0,1,-1\}^{n}\) to reflect the weightings of words in \(D^{n}\).
+Before giving the technical details on the construction of the matrices used to define the potential function we seek to provide the intuition behind their construction.
+This is heavily based upon the overlapping structure of cylinder sets in \(B_{k+1}\) when embedded in \(\R^{k+1}\) using the projection map \(\pi_{\beta}\).